amazon-ion/ion-docs/rfcs/inline_symbols.md

 1. Symbol values
 2. Struct field names
 3. Annotations
-   1. Singleton annotation on a value
+   1. Sequences of annotations on a value
-   2. Collections of annotations on a value
+   2. A single annotation on a value

 #### `0xF3`: Inline symbol values